VeinDevTtv/niko-carhandlingeditor/niko-carhandlingeditor/README.md

 4. Changes apply instantly for real-time testing
 5. Click "Save" to persist changes across restarts
 6. Click "Reset" to revert to original handling
-7. Click "Close" to exit the editor
+7. Click "Close" to exit the editor (or press ESC)

 ## Configuration